th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/3-th2/dl-configs.md

 kubectl -n service create secret generic infra-mgr --from-file=infra-mgr=./infra-mgr-rsa.key
 ```

-In this case your link for configuration will be the default link to clone repository with SSH.
+In this case your link to configuration will be the default link to clone repository with SSH.

 ## Configure service.values.yaml